livechat/livechat-public-docs/site/content/product-cards/store-api.md

 ## Products

 Last but not least, the app will fetch a list of products which show up in the form of tiles.
+The response can be paginated, based on <a href ="https://github.com/NationalBankBelgium/REST-API-Design-Guide/wiki/Pagination-Example" target="_blank">*NationalBankBelgium* REST API Design Guide</a>.

 ```bash
 curl -X GET \